September 2

 I once used a shot of cooked spaghetti draped over a spoon to symbolize what I thought were the spineless cowards in Congress.
 They’re limp noodles!

 Want to emphasize how frustrating it can be to play the dating game?
 Use close-ups of a checkers game with one side smearing the other.
-Games like chess, checkers, or baseball all make great visual analogies for all kinds of situations.
-Life is like a baseball game, right?
+Games like chess, checkers, or baseball all make great visual analogies for all kinds of risky situations.

 LOTS MORE EXAMPLES!